reinder83/binary-flags/README.md

 ```

 ##### Flag names example
-_By default the flag names are based on the constant names_
+_By default, the flag names are based on the constant names_
 ```php
 $exampleFlags = new ExampleFlags();